MahsaMonshizade/metagenomics_confounder_free/readme.md

 Bias Correction in Adam:
 The Adam optimizer uses bias correction for the running estimates of gradient moments.
 This correction might affect weight and bias parameters differently depending on the gradient history and the specific iteration.
 *

+*MM: when I just removed confounders using correlation coefficient directly on features I got better results comparing to this adversarial approach*
 /// try to add waight initialization
 ## To-Do List